 - Skin Tag Remover: Make a paste of castor oil and baking soda, apply it to a skin tag three times daily, then cover the skin tag with a bandage.
 After one to three weeks, the skin tag should dry out so that it can be removed safely.

 - Detox with Castor Oil Packs: In the 1990 version of The Doctors Book of Home Remedies (published by Prevention Magazine), castor oil packs are introduced as a way to relieve pain and inflammation.
-Today, many people use castor oil packs to stimulate liver detoxification.* Not only is this supposed to have a cleansing effect, particularly on the liver, but it is also purported to keep your lymphatic system healthy.
+Today, many people, including those with Lyme disease, rely on castor oil packs to stimulate liver detoxification.* Not only is this supposed to have a cleansing effect, particularly on the liver, but it is also purported to keep your lymphatic system healthy.

 To make a castor oil pack, you’ll need the following items: